wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-manage-account.md

 5. The progress of the operation may be monitored via the Azure Preview portal Notifications hub.

-*Note that it can take several minutes before a change to the default consistency setting takes affect across your DocumentDB account.*
+*Note that it can take several minutes before a change to the default consistency setting takes effect across your DocumentDB account.*

 ## <a id="delete"></a> How to: Delete a DocumentDB account in the Azure preview portal
 To remove a DocumentDB account from the Azure preview portal that you are no longer using, use the